Antiz96/Linux-Server/Services/LXC.md

 ### Unprivileged containers and AppArmor

-It seems that AppArmor doesn't play really nice with unprivileged containers and is very restrictive, eventually restricting expected actions within unprivileged containers by default, such as starting systemd services and other things (Debian even have [a dedicated page for related issues](https://wiki.debian.org/LXC/SystemdMountsAndAppArmor)).
+It seems that AppArmor doesn't play really nice with unprivileged LXC containers and is very restrictive for them, eventually preventing expected actions within unprivileged containers by default, such as starting systemd services and other things (Debian even have [a dedicated page for related issues](https://wiki.debian.org/LXC/SystemdMountsAndAppArmor)).

-Despite experimenting and trying potential workarounds I've found here and there, I wasn't able to configure AppArmor to play nice with unprivileged containers (including allowing mounting, nesting, etc...).
-Debian considers that disabling AppArmor is an acceptable approach for unprivileged containers (see [here](https://wiki.debian.org/LXC/SystemdMountsAndAppArmor#Permissive_AppArmor_profile)), which can be done by adding the following to your containers configuration:
+Despite experimenting and trying potential workarounds I've found here and there, I wasn't able to configure AppArmor to play nicely with unprivileged LXC containers (including allowing mounting, nesting, etc...).
+Debian considers that not loading the AppArmor profile within the container is an acceptable approach for unprivileged LXC containers (see [here](https://wiki.debian.org/LXC/SystemdMountsAndAppArmor#Permissive_AppArmor_profile)), which can be done by adding the following to the containers configuration:

 ```text
 lxc.apparmor.profile = unconfined